Step inside our virtual campus. There is so much to explore.

 Our admissions team is eager to connect with you via Zoom or a phone call to answer any questions you may have about Drew School.
 Perhaps you are eager to learn more about our Experiential Education Program, Athletics, or need counsel on the process itself, whatever it may be we're here for you!

-Joanna Lovett - Director of Admissions (programatic questions, financial aid, transfer information)
+Joanna Lovett - Director of Admissions (back from maternity leave!)